vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/2_The_Mantra_Purusha_and_Shakti_Mantras/11_Mantra_Purusha_The_Body_of_Sound.md

 Relates to the mind, the moon, emotions, resonance, responsiveness, stimulates flow of Soma Aṁ
 e0   **Lower Palate**
 Point at lower back of throat
-Sense of Self and self esteem, self-projection, solar energy Aâ
+Sense of Self and self esteem, self-projection, solar energy Aḥ
 e7

 **Mantras for the Right Arm**